5 tips for parents to manage responsible video gameplay

 All of our research shows that families that play together and/or take the time to discuss video game play with their children have the healthiest relationship with video game playing, get the most out of it and have the fewest arguments about play time.

-Take the opportunity of the lockdown to play together and enjoy your child’s hobby with them.
+Take this opportunity to play together and enjoy your child’s hobby with them.

 4. Be fully informed in your local language

-Use the resources available on the ISFE website provided by the national video games trade associations and their partners to be fully informed about safe and responsible game play, to learn about popular video games, what games to play as family and tips and guidance.
+Use the resources provided by the national video games trade associations and their partners to be fully informed about safe and responsible game play, to learn about popular video games, what games to play as family and tips and guidance.

 5. Appreciate the benefits!